danielfvm/webuntis-js/README.md

 * Set school `!u set <school>`

 ## Installation
-If you want to build it yourself then do following:
+If you want to host it yourself then do the following:
 ```
 git clone https://github.com/danielfvm/webuntis-js
 cd webuntis-js